-E is the Source Equipment / Instrument Identifier, based upon other parts of this document.
+E is the Base Equipment / Instrument Identifier, based upon other parts of this document.
+See the examples for clarification.

 F is the Functional Signal Designation, which represents the type of discrete signal.
-The Functional Signal Designation shall utilize ISA-5.1 style naming convention where applicable, but if not applicable, shall be based on Table multiple similar signals.
+The Functional Signal Designation shall utilize ISA-5.1 style naming convention where applicable, but if not applicable, shall be based on Table 7-7.

-S is the optional Suffix, which is a number utilized to differentiate between pump P-G105.
-Note that no Functional Signal Designation is required, as only a single, unambiguous signal is provided from the switch.
+S is the optional Suffix, which is a number utilized to differentiate between multiple similar signals.